Comprehensive Suite of Scanning Microscopy Tools

 The activities of the Facility will be expanded through its relocation to the Singh Center; the low noise environment of the underground lab will be critical in providing the conditions critical to advancing scanning probe microscopy (SPM) techniques.

 Matt Brukman, Ph.D.

-Matthew Brukman has managed the NBIC facilities since 2010.
+Matthew Brukman manages the Scanning and Local Probe Facility, formerly the Nano-Bio Interface Center (NBIC).
 His primary research experience and interests include development of AFM-based techniques to characterize materials at the nano-scale — friction force microscopy, tissue mechanics, non-contact capacitance microscopy, and AFM design.
 Additionally, he has studied extreme ultraviolet (EUV) optics for photolithography.

 A.T.
 Charlie Johnson, Jr.